 By construction $\Lambda^m(T+1) = \Lambda^m(-1) = \Pi$.
 Therefore the Kashiwara indexes in the expression are zero and we can take limit as $m\to\infty$, since the Leray index is locally constant.
+Thus we obtain

-So we see that the result indeed holds if the pointwise convergence is true.
+Finally we repeat the argument to replace $\Delta'$ back with $\Pi$.
+We see that the result indeed holds if the pointwise convergence is true.

-\emph{Step 6.} Fix a moment of time $t \in [0,T]$.
+\emph{Step 6.} Let us prove the point-wise convergence.
+Fix a moment of time $t \in [0,T]$.
 To prove that the sequence $\Lambda^m(t)$ converges point-wise, we are going fix a special Lagrangian plane $\Delta$, s.t. it does not intersect any $\Lambda^m(t)$ or $\cL_t$ and moreover

 Then by Lemma~\ref{lem:maslov_ind}, formula (\ref{eq:index}) and steps 3 and 4 we have

 for $m$ sufficiently large.
 Therefore the limit on the left hand side exists.
 But we recall that by the Theorem~\ref{thm:univer_cover} an open subset in $\{\tilde \Lambda \in \widetilde{L(\Sigma)}\,:\, \Lambda \cap \Delta= \{0\}\}$ can be identified with $\Delta^\pitchfork \times \Z$.
 And therefore we can take